eolymp/polyglot/cmd/config/README.md

 - `id` - the ID for internal use.
 For example, `A`, `B`, `C`.
 Those lettes you will need to type in the Telegram chat in order to upload the problem
 - `link` - the link to the Polygon problem.
 If should have the following format `https://polygon.codeforces.com/20wkaGA/arsijo/nameoftheproblem`
 - `pid` - the ID of the problem.
 Please note that it is NOT a number in the list of the problems.
-In order to get the ID of the problem, you should click on the problem and you will be the ID in the link.
+In order to get the ID of the problem, you should click on the problem and you will be able to see the ID in the link.
 New problems have 5 digits at the moment of writing

 # General